Sinnisterly/Random-Key-duplicator-troll/README.md

   - Runs in the background, continuously listening for key presses and releases until the `ESC` or `END` key is pressed.

 ## Installation
+All of these operations are done via COMMAND PROMPT (Ran as administrator)
 1. Clone the repository:
    ```bash
    git clone https://github.com/yourusername/repo-name.git